naptics/vue-collection/README.md

 4. Add tailwind config -> See below
 5. Register i18n provider -> See below

+## Create new components

+After you have installed Vue Collection, you can start building components using the `createComponent` and the `createView` funcitions, which are exported by Vue Collection.
+They enforce you to only use the neccesary API provided by Vue and create components in a uniform way.

 ## Tailwind Config

 With this tailwind config file, Vue Collection works as expected.
 Feel free to change the `default`, `primary` and `secondary` colors and add whatever is needed in your project.